brycedev/spotitlegacy/README.md

-# spotit
+# spotitlegacy

-reddit posts in your spotlight
+a custom reddit feed view in place of the apple spotlight

 ### todo :
 - add placeholder images for posts without thumbnails